This post may include affiliate links to products we love and use, please read our disclaimer.

 Australia’s Great Barrier Reef

-Stretching along the Queensland coastline for more than 2,000km’s, beginning at the tip of the Cape York Peninsula all the way down to Bundaberg in the south.
-This internationally acclaimed World Heritage Park encompasses approximately 348,000 square kilometres.
+Stretching along the East Coast of Australia for more than 2,000km’s, beginning at the tip of the Cape York Peninsula all the way down to Bundaberg in the south, this internationally acclaimed World Heritage Park encompasses approximately 348,000 square kilometres.
 The world’s largest living organism, a place of natural beauty and visible from outer space.

 The coral reefs are the result of thousands of years of growth by tiny coral animals called Polyps.
 Mostly living together in colonies, the Polyps secrete a calcium carbonate skeleton which makes up the base of the reef.
 A single cell algae that lives in the tissues of the Polyps, and 6000-8000 years of growth have created the Great Barrier Reef.

 The Reef, recognised by UNESCO as a World Heritage site in 1981, is the largest site in the world.

 Lady Elliot Island and Heron Island are both well-known diving and snorkelling areas on the reef, but, where is the best place to experience the Great Barrier Reef?

 Queensland.com list the places they believe to be the best-snorkelling sites in Queensland.
 The best place to see the reef is entirely dependant on how much time is available and how you will get there.
 Driving along the full length of the Queensland coast on our national highway 1 with plenty of time will enable you to experience the reef from many of the towns along the way.

 Further north, Lizard Island is 27km off the coast (and 100km from Cooktown), this 1000-hectare national park has 24 stunning sandy white beaches, crystal clear water and unbelievable coral surrounding the island.
 Snorkelling is superb and easy by simply wading out from the beach.